Supearnesh/ml-payments-lr/README.md

-# Binary Classification of Fraudulent Payments using Stochastic Gradient Descent
+# Binary Classification of Fraudulent Payments using Logistic Regression